-Zoey was Ryan's best female friend.
+Zoey was Ryan's best, and only female friend.
 She managed to pull this off because, though she was incredibly good-looking, she was chaste and a brunette.
 Her family wasn't quite as rich as Ryan's, but she was still spoiled rotten.
 She was in the theater and music programs, and she was working to be an actress.
 Luckily for her, she was naturally talented in acting, singing, and dancing.
-Having been a star at Fremd in the school plays, as well as in the school's show choir, and speech team, Zoey had a good application for the theater program before she even applied.
+Having been a star at Fremd in the school plays, as well as in the school's show choir and speech team, Zoey had a good application for the theater program before she even applied.

-Callista, or Callie as she was called, had been in all the same activities as Zoey, but didn't have the same aspirations for life as Zoey.
+Callista, or Callie as she was called, had been in many of the same activities as Zoey, but didn't have the same aspirations for life as Zoey.
 Instead, Callie was in the rhetoric program with an emphasis in creative writing and used Allen Hall's programs for fun rather than because it was part of her education.
 When it came to Callie and Zoey, they were best friends, and had been since they met in the first grade when they were in the same jazz class.
 When it came to Callie and Ryan, they had been enemies since the day they met the first day of freshman year in high school.
 Ryan, who was used to girls always falling for him, had gone out of his way to flirt with her, only to discover that Callie, with her full red hair and sharp green eyes, was a full time feminist and did not take lightly to guys flirting shamelessly.
 She poured her milk over his head.
-He tried once to get her to beg him to forgive her (not that he would have, he just wanted her to suffer and be humiliated), by slyly allowing her to figure out his family was loaded (as her family was just middle class) but he only discovered from that how much she despised those that acted like they were from the aristocracy.
+He tried once to get her to beg him to forgive her (not that he would have, he just wanted her to suffer and be humiliated), by slyly allowing her to figure out his family was loaded (as she was just middle class) but he only discovered from that how much she despised those that acted like they were from the aristocracy.

 At 11:05 AM that Saturday morning, Callie and Zoey were crawling out of bed after a night at Illinites, playing video games, seeing a hypnotist, dancing in a silent disco, and performing karaoke with a few other girls from their forgotten corridor.
 Unlike most of the other former Fremd students, they were not fans of massive amounts of alcohol and getting wasted every opportunity.
 There was a knock at their door.